sztupy/Gigabyte-P34W-v3-OSX86/README.md

 Dual boot Windows 8.1&10 / OSX El Captain 10.11.1 guide for Gigabyte P34W v3
 ============================================================================

-If you would like to install El Capitan instead please check out [https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/yosemite](this guide).
+If you would like to install Yosemite instead please check out [this guide](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/yosemite)

 Quick compatibility chart and overview
 --------------------------------------